dewi-alliance/hotspot-manufacturers/0019-third-party-manufacturers-Ingenious-Technology.md

 ## Payment methods available
 Crypto, credit card, paypal, check, wire
 ## Which countries do you plan to ship to and get regulatory certifications for? (required)
-North America, Europe, and China
+North America, Europe, Japan and China